(Approved by the Dept. of State for 15 hours of CE credits)

 What kind of job can I get?
 How much can I earn?

 It used to be that mostly architects and engineers became LEED accredited.
 But now, LEED touches every profession.
 Building owners want to hire people who understand green, from property managers to brokers, bankers, decorators, contractors, appraisers, home inspectors and more.
-It is not possible to give a specific figure on earnings, as LEED consultants make widely different amounts depending on their skills, experience, size of project, and other considerations.
+It is not possible to give a specific figure on earnings, as LEED consultants make widely different amounts depending on their skills, experience, project type, and other considerations.

-Green credentials do get employers’ attention.
-If you can take only one career enrichment course, we recommend this course to help you obtain a LEED certificate.
-LEED accreditation shows you have mastered complicated material!
+Green credentials do get employers' attention.
+If you can take only one career enrichment course, this is a great choice.
+LEED accreditation shows you have mastered complicated environmental material!

 How can I find out more?

 We urge you to read the USGBC/GBCI website thoroughly.
 In particular, you may read the Green Associate Handbook http://www.gbci.org/Libraries/Candidate_Handbooks/LEED_Green_Associate_Candidate_Handbook.sflb.ashx.

 These FAQs are based on information provided by USGBC/GBCI.
 However, their policies and rules are subject to change at any time without notice or publication.
 If you need clarification on any subjects addressed in this document, please call USGBC/GBCI at (800) 795-1747.

 Kristen Bacorn has been called one of the pioneers of the green architecture movement.